JESWINKNINAN/friendly-kubernetes/ELK-For-Kubernetes(Observability)/README.md

 ![Flow Diagram](./Elastic-Log.jpg)

 ### Log Collection

-- Filebeats, Fluentbit or any ECS supported forwarders can be used to collect the Kubernetes Logs by running.
+- Filebeats, Fluentbit or any ECS supported forwarders can be used to collect the Kubernetes Logs by running as daemonsets(preferred type)
-- Fluentbit is a Log Processor and Forwarder which allows you to collect any data like metrics and logs from different sources, enrich them with filters and send them to multiple destinations(Refer: https://github.com/fluent/fluent-bit)
+- optional: Fluentbit is a Log Processor and Forwarder which allows you to collect any data like metrics and logs from different sources, enrich them with filters and send them to multiple destinations(Refer: https://github.com/fluent/fluent-bit)
 - Forwarded logs will be pushed to the any of the integration as mentioned below.

 ```